The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Different Groups of Celtic People

-People mistakenly believe that the Celts is a reference to the Irish alone.
-However as we have established, the Celts were a tribe that expanded across Western Europe.
-Their is evidence of six different Celtic groups around the world, under two main umbrellas, the Brythonic Celts and the Gaelic Celts.
+People mistakenly believe that the Celts are a reference to the Irish alone.
+However, as we have established, the Celts were a tribe that expanded across Western Europe.
+There is evidence of six different Celtic groups around the world under two main umbrellas: the Brythonic Celts and the Gaelic Celts.

 While evolving a symbol for each Celtic group, icons were used to identify each tribe.
 For example, the Welsh flag is in green and white with a red dragon and a daffodil.
 On the other hand, you can find the Scottish symbol consisting of thistles and tartans.
 The Irish symbol is either a shamrock with three leaves or a harp.